Science

 Go to My Saved Content.Why Kids Should Nature Journal at All Grade Levels

-A 2023 review makes a strong case that hands-on observation of natural phenomena has both academic and psychological benefits.Designing Science Inquiry: Claim + Evidence + Reasoning = Explanation
+A 2023 review makes a strong case that hands-on observation of natural phenomena has both academic and psychological benefits.Teaching CER in Middle School Science With a 5-Day Structure

 Go to My Saved Content.Helping Students Look Beyond Grades With Visual Rubrics